tflosse/Porfolio-Project/project-antebellum.md

     - Date, time, and "Total Coding Hours"

-## Planning Ahead: Guideliens for Self
+## Planning Ahead: Guidelines for Self

 The planning:
 - Benefit from an early start on getting organized: